Modern Basement Drop Ceiling Tile Idea

 You can have vinyl tiles simply replace the old tiles.
 We chose to keep our old ones in to help soundproof our ceiling and slip the new ones under the tile.

-You will have to measure and cut the ones that are not full tiles in your basement ceiling already.
+You will have to measure and cut the ones that are not whole tiles in your basement ceiling already.

 We just lined up the old tiles with the new ones.
-Be careful not to cut too much away.
+Be careful not to cut away too much.
 You can always trim the new tile to fit, but you can’t add more.

 Tips For Cutting Ceiling Tiles